samclarke/SCEditor/README.md

 If you use SCEditor a link back or a donation would be appreciated, but not required.

 ## Contribute

 Any contributions and/or pull requests would be welcome.

-Themes, translations, bug reports, bug fixes and donations would be greatly appreciated.
+Themes, translations, bug reports, bug fixes and donations are greatly appreciated.

 ## Donate